btrplace/migrations-UCC-15/README.md

 `kaenv3 -l`
 For example: `wheezy-x64-base`

-Add the boot script <TO PROVIDE>, install and configure qemu and libvirt <FROM qemu-patch repo WIKI>.
+Add the boot script <TO PROVIDE>, install and configure qemu and libvirt a patched version of qemu allowing to retrieve VMs' dirty pages informations is available here https://github.com/btrplace/qemu-patch
+Checkout the branch 'ucc-15'

 ### Create a custom VM image

 It can be whatever you want, just select THE operating system you master.
-Then add the init script <TO PROVIDE>
+Then add the init script <TO PROVIDE on subdir>

 ## Deploy